electron/rebuild/README.md

 });
 ```

+### How can I integrate this with [prebuild](https://github.com/prebuild/prebuild)?

+If your module uses [prebuild](https://github.com/prebuild/prebuild) for creating prebuilt binaries it also uses [prebuild-install](https://github.com/prebuild/prebuild-install) to download them.
+If this is the case then `electron-rebuild` will run `prebuild-install` to download the correct binaries from github instead of rebuilding them.

 ### How can I integrate this into Grunt / Gulp / Whatever?

 electron-rebuild is also a library that you can just require into your app or